Bin-Chen-Lab/spider/README.md

 Your system may ask you "Enter one or more numbers, or an empty line to skip updates", just enter an empty line to skip updates.

 # Step 3: SPIDER usage with sample data
 First, let's create an empty folder for saving your results.
-In your computer's terminal, use the following command to create another folder named SPIDER_results in your SPIDER folder: <br />
+In your computer's terminal, use the following command to create another folder named SPIDER_results in your SPIDER folder, and then open R in the activated conda environment: <br />
 ```
 mkdir SPIDER_results
+conda activate SPIDER
+R
 ```

-Then, in R (opened in the activated conda environment), load our sample query transcriptomes:
+Then in R (opened in the activated conda environment), load our sample query transcriptomes:
 ```
 library(SPIDER)
 data("sample_query")